 Brennivín is the go-to Icelandic shot, often enjoyed during festive celebrations or a long night out on the town.
 It is also taken to counteract the unusual flavor of the traditional Icelandic bar snack: fermented shark.
 It is a potent, clear alcohol made from fermented grain and flavored with caraway seeds.

 Oftentimes, these regional tipples might taste great on location but aren’t quite so popular on home turf.
-But who knows, there may be one day where you and your friends are in the mood to work through a bottle of Brennivín.
+But who knows, there may be one day when you and your friends are in the mood to work through a bottle of Brennivín.

-If you do decide to buy some, pick it up in the duty-free shop on your way home as it’s much cheaper to avoid the heavy taxes on alcohol in Iceland.
+If you do decide to buy some, pick it up in the duty-free shop on your way home, as it’s much cheaper to avoid the heavy taxes on alcohol in Iceland.

 Who doesn’t love chocolate?
 Not a whole lot of people, that’s who!
 In Iceland, Omnom Chocolate reigns supreme, Iceland’s top artisan chocolate brand.
 They use carefully sourced ingredients to create delicious chocolate bars in all sorts of flavors.
-Not to mention each is carefully wrapped in creative packaging that boasts everything from unicorns to swans, goats and more.
+Not to mention each is carefully wrapped in creative packaging that boasts everything from unicorns to swans, goats, and more.

 If you want to take home a real taste of Iceland, then go for their licorice-flavored bar.
 If you think that’s too far out there for your friends’ taste buds, then there are plenty more to choose from.